mihnea-beep/Decryption-system/README.md

 ----------------------------------------------

-## Prezentarea generala a solutiei:
+## Prezentarea generala a sistemului:

 Am tratat implementarea in 3 etape: